- Common Language Identifier: OKGVMO

 - Horn antennas?
 No

-The former AT&T Long Lines site near Oak Grove, Missouri, was part of the AT&T Long Lines microwave relay network used for relaying telephone calls, television broadcasts and other signals between the 1960s and 1980s, when the network was slowly replaced in favor of newer fiber optic technology.
+Built around 1963-64, the former AT&T Long Lines site near Oak Grove, Missouri, relayed telephone calls, television broadcasts and other traffic between the 1960s and 1980s/90s, when the network was slowly replaced by fiber optics.

-Oak Grove was the first hop east on the Kansas City-Halifax-Oakdale, Illinois route in.
-Oak Grove featured two hops: one to the west-northwest to the regional headquarters in downtown Kansas City, around 27 miles away; and a second to the south-southeast to Holden, around 20 miles away.
+Oak Grove was the first hop east on the Kansas City-Halifax-Oakdale, Illinois route.
+Oak Grove featured two microwave paths: one to the west-northwest to the regional headquarters in downtown Kansas City, around 27 miles away; and a second to the south-southeast to Holden, around 20 miles away.

 The site is located more than 3 miles south-southeast of Oak Grove’s city center off East Round Prairie Road.
 The site’s location makes it difficult to photograph, as it is secluded in a rural residential area.
 The only access to it is a private driveway which passes a couple homes.